 Even though these harvest festivals were announced to the nation of Israel at the time of Moses, God calls them “feasts of the LORD” and “My feasts” (Leviticus 23:2).

-Many are also surprised to learn that these biblical festivals are prophesied to be celebrated by all nations after Jesus Christ’s second coming to establish the Kingdom of God.Jesus Christ, His apostles and the early New Testament Church all celebrated these biblical festivals.
+Many are also surprised to learn that these feasts of the Bible are prophesied to be celebrated by all nations after Jesus Christ’s second coming to establish the Kingdom of God.Jesus Christ, His apostles and the early New Testament Church all celebrated these biblical festivals.
 You can find three quick examples by looking at John 7:37; Acts 2:1; and 1 Corinthians 5:7-8.

-Many are also surprised to learn that these biblical festivals are prophesied to be celebrated by all nations after Jesus Christ’s second coming to establish the Kingdom of God.
+Many are also surprised to learn that these feasts of the Bible are prophesied to be celebrated by all nations after Jesus Christ’s second coming to establish the Kingdom of God.
 Consider what the prophet Zechariah recorded about the time after Jesus Christ returns to the Mount of Olives (Acts 1:9-11; Zechariah 14:4):

 “And it shall come to pass that everyone who is left of all the nations which came against Jerusalem shall go up from year to year to worship the King, the LORD of hosts, and to keep the Feast of Tabernacles” (Zechariah 14:16).